 In the response of the recent emphasis on the valuable assessment in higher education, careful assessment in e-learning has also become continuously important for accountability and accreditation purpose.
 As the e-learning is concerned, e-students concentrate through precise combination of interactive media, computerized or simple, on line or distance.
 The assessment of e-learning is normally controlled through different types of assessments including; focus based assessment directed at an assigned testing focus under the nearby supervision of proctors and the assessment of assignments, for example, reports; tasks, and activities submitted by means of email.
-The main objective of the study was to; to know about the most frequently assessment methods used in e-learning system and uses and application of modes of assessment in e-learning.
+The main objective of the study was to; to know about the most frequently assessment in e-learning.
 Research articles, thesis, case studies and e-books were used to collect the literature.
-After the literature analysis it was found that there are many approaches of assessment that can be used in e-learning assessment but the most important is that when e-assessment is to be implemented it should be compared with the directions in which students are to be taught.
+After the literature analysis it was found that there are many approaches of assessment is to be implemented it should be compared with the directions in which students are to be taught.
 Both e-learning and e-assessment must be significant for the progress of the students.